 What You Need To Know

-- Gaming proposals will be evaluated based on five key criteria to include: General Overview, Finance, Economic Development, Building and Site Design and Mitigation
+- RFA-2 or Phase 2 gaming applications will be evaluated based on five key criteria to include: General Overview, Finance, Economic Development, Building and Site Design and Mitigation

 - Each of the commissioners will oversee an evaluation team comprised of identified industry experts.
 Each of the five teams will conduct a thorough review process of one category of key evaluation criteria